 Experts found that there are lots of loopholes present in such type of contract or agreement documents, which support illegal activities and can harm the embryo.

-These include utilization of human embryo for experimental purposes, the commercialized sale of embryos, or promoting negative eugenics, as there are no specific norms mentioned in this purposes.
+These include the utilisation of human embryo for experimental purposes, the commercialized sale of embryos, or promoting negative eugenics, as there are no specific norms mentioned in this purpose.

-In addition, some scientists support embryonic stem cell research which can also negatively affect frozen embryo.
+Also, some scientists support embryonic stem cell research which can also negatively affect the frozen embryo.

-- There is no authorized person to decide what to do with the frozen embryos in case of death of a couple.
+- There is no authorised person to decide what to do with the frozen embryos in case of the death of a couple.

 Ethical concerns of the ART implementation

-The IVF or donor insemination process has the scope to utilize donated eggs and/ or sperm in case of either of the partner is unable to produce.
+The IVF or donor insemination process has the scope to utilise donated eggs and/ or sperm in case of either of the partner is unable to produce.

 Although, surrogacy and adoption are not readily acceptable even after a less invasive procedure.

-The biological relationship among parent and child interferes with this difference of acceptance.
+The biological relationship between parent and children interferes with this difference of acceptance.